Skip to content

 FLAVORS

-Finally, alcohol and Iron-Reactive Phenolics are the key components that suppress aromas in wine, while volatile acidity is a key component that amplifies aromas in wine.
+Finally, it’s worth noting that compounds like acetic acid and carbonic acid (dissolved CO2) can enhance aroma volatility exemplifying the delicate balance a winemaker has to walk.
 This knowledge is exceptionally powerful when blending and shaping the different dimensions of your wine.
+In general, a moderate amount of flavor suppression is a good thing.
+Wines that are too expressive without the flavor concentration to match often jump out of the glass and can become dominated by a single characteristic.
 It is important to note that a wine chemistry profile is insufficient for determining which lots are more closed or open.
-Enological analysis lends insight into the quantity of compounds, but we always accompany data with our palates because they are the only instruments that can provide a holistic assessment of wine quality.
+Enological analysis lends insight into the quantity of compounds, and our palates add on the quality, giving us a holistic assessment of the wine no other instrument can provide.
 We, therefore, analyze the wine chemically and connect the dots organoleptically.

 Odor Descriptor(s) Chemical Category Chemical Odor Detection Threshold Hydrophobic Constant (Log P) o/w